FEUP-LEIC-ES-2022-23/2LEIC16T5/docs/ProductVision.md

   - Budgeting - Set a monthly/yearly budget for spending/saving in certain categories
   - Personal Statistics - Graphical interface for showing expenses by category and time period
   - National Comparison - Compare your anual spendings with the average Portuguese citizen
-  - Ranking - Compare your budgeting skills with other users of the app
   - Settings - Allow to modify some presets such as default currency and dark mode

  ### Assumptions and dependencies